 The Thought Card’s Top Pick

-Mexico City is my top pick for budget travel destinations in 2017.
+Mexico City is my top pick for budget travel destinations.

 I recently visited Mexico City for the first time while attending the SheNomads Remote Work & Wellness Retreat.
 With my modest Mexico City weekend budget, I had an incredible time.
 From Xochimilco’s floating gardens (approximately $30 USD) to window-less shopping at artisanal food markets (free), there’s so much to see in Mexico City.